 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

 March 3 • • • •

+March 4 Maintaine des Risconte et 4.75 encourt

-March 4 Maintained policy rate at 1.75 percent. • • •
+March 4 March 12 Maintained policy rate at 1.75 percent. • • •

-March 12 • • • •
+Warch 12 • • • •

 March 17 • Rolled out another stimulus package amounting to MYR 20 billion, bringing the total COVID-19 economic package to MYR 340 billion.
 The direct fiscal injection amounts to MYR 11 billion, covering initiatives to accelerate the COVID-19 immunization program, extension of the wage subsidy program, additional cash assistance to vulnerable groups, and increased allocations to small-scale public infrastructure works and projects, among others. • •

 March 18 • • • •

 March 26 • • • •

 March 30 • • • •

 April 12 • • • •

-0 Containment provided that they adhere to all health protocols. • Allowed business travelers who intend to stay in the country for 14 days or less to be considered for exemption from mandatory quarantine, subject to the approval of the country's One Stop Center Committee and adherence to strict standard operating procedures.
-Both short and long-term business travelers may apply for entry permission. • Extended CMCO in Sarawak until March 29, 2021. • Extended CMCO in the states of Johor, Kelantan, Kuala Lumpur, Penang, and Selangor from March 19-31, 2021.
-Relaxed restrictions in Kedah, Negeri Sembilan and Perak from CMCO to RMCO, from March 19-31, 2021, in addition to the states of Melaka, Pahang, Perlis, Terengganu, and Sabah, and the federal territories of Putrajaya and Labuan. • Extended CMCO in Sarawak from March 30-April 12, 2021. • Extended CMCO in Johor, Kelantan, Kuala Lumpur, Penang and Selangor; and RMCO in Kedah, Labuan, Melaka, Negeri Sembilan, Pahang, Perak, Perlis, Putrajaya, Sabah, and Terengganu, by two weeks, from April 1-14, 2021.
+A .
+Containment provided that they adhere to all health provided that they adhere to all health Allowed business travelers who intend to stay in the country for 14 days or less to be considered for exemption from mandatory quarantine, subject to the approval of the country's One Stop Center Committee and adherence to strict standard operating procedures.
+Both short and long-term business travelers may apply for entry permission.
+Extended CMCO in Sarawak until March 29, 2021. • Extended CMCO in the states of Johor, Kelantan, Kuala Lumpur, Penang, and Selangor from March 19-31, 2021.
+Relaxed restrictions in Kedah, Negeri Sembilan and Perak from CMCO to RMCO, from March 19-31, 2021, in addition to the states of Melaka, Pahang, Perlis, Terengganu, and Sabah, and the federal territories of Putrajaya and Labuan. • Extended CMCO in Sarawak from March 30-April 12, 2021.
+Extended CMCO in Johor, Kelantan, Kuala Lumpur, Penang and Selangor; and RMCO in Kedah, Labuan, Melaka, Negeri Sembilan, Pahang, Perak, Perlis, Putrajaya, Sabah, and Terengganu, by two weeks, from April 1-14, 2021.
 Abolished 30 percent work from office rule for areas under CMCO from April 1, 2021; the private sector is allowed to have 100 percent of their staff working from office for the management, supervisory, operations and support divisions.
-Allowed domestic maids with visas, who were stranded in their home countries following border closures, to return to work in Malaysia. • Extended CMCO in Johor, Kelantan, Kuala Lumpur, Penang, and Selangor from April 15-28, 2021, and Sarawak from April 13- 26, 2021.
-Extended RMCO in Kedah, Labuan, Melaka, Negeri Sembilan, Pahang, Perak, Perlis, Putrajaya, Sabah, and Terengganu, from April 15-28, 2021.
+Allowed domestic maids with visas, who were stranded in their home countries following border closures, to return to work in Malaysia.
+Extended CMCO in Johor, Kelantan, Kuala Lumpur, Penang, and Selangor from April 15-28, 2021, and Sarawak from April 13- Extended RMCO in Kedah, Labuan, Melaka, Negeri Sembilan, Pahang, Perak, Perlis, Putrajaya, Sabah, and Terengganu, from April 15-28, 2021.

 Date Measure

-2 0.10 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance
+Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

-riogalatory i orboaranoo

 April 14 • • • •

-·

 April 19 • • • •

-•

 April 21 • Government amended the National Trust • •

 Fund (KWAN) Act 1988, allowing funds

 from KWAN to be used for the procurement

-of vaccines and any expenditure incurred in

 from KWAN to be used for the procurement of vaccines and any expenditure incurred in relation to the vaccines.
 The Fund had

+relation to the vaccines.
+The Fund had

 assets worth MYR 19.5 billion as of end

 2020, and of which MYR 5 billion is to be

 allocated to the National COVID-19

-Immunization Program.
+April 24 Immunization Program.

 April 24 • • • •

-A ====1 00

 April 26 • • • •

+7101120

 April 27 • • • •

+-

 May 3 • • • •

-Mey 4 - -
+Marin 4

 May 4 • • • •

 May 5 • • • •

-indy 0 -
+ividy J -

-I